aryanxsabnekar/Algorithm-Annihilation/README.md

-About This Project
+About This Project:

 This project is a downloadable fighting game that learns from your play style and changes its strategy to challenge you as you play.
 Developed for the Fall 2025 PSU Hackathon by Aryan Sabnekar, Suraj Prem Chandran, Leona Chen, and Ayden Alex, it combines classic fighting game mechanics with machine learning to create an ever-evolving AI opponent.

-How It Works
+How It Works:
-Adaptive AI:
 As you play, the game logs your behavior—tracking movement, attacks, and overall strategy.
 This data trains an AI model (using a decision tree classifier) that adapts its tactics over time, learning how to counter your unique play style.

 Data-Driven Insights: